 The table below sets forth the science-based targets (SBT) and goals for those Scope 1 and 2 emissions sources related to campus energy.
 The targets with respect to absolute emissions reductions and maximum cumulative emissions are consistent with those set forth in the Trajectory to Net Zero Emissions section.
 Separate, proportionate targets are set forth for each of the three existing inventory reporting boundaries, i.e., Morningside+ (MS+), Columbia University Irving Medical Center (CUIMC), and Lamont-Doherty Earth Observatory (LDEO) as well as for Columbia as a whole.

-Table Description: Net Zero Greenhouse Gas (GHG) Emission Goals and Interim Targets with Columbia University Targets Applied.
+Table 2 Description: Scope 3 Net Zero Greenhouse Gas (GHG) Emission Goals and Interim Targets with Columbia University Targets Applied.

 Sample Mitigation Opportunities, in Line with Carbon Hierarchy

 Starting in 2018, Columbia offset reported emissions for 100% of purchased electricity through the application of Green-e certified, The Climate Registry (TCR)-compliant Renewable Energy Certificates (RECs).
 Columbia will expand on this short-term purchased electricity strategy to strengthen the associated environmental benefit by applying the following areas of opportunity as they are determined to be timely and appropriate measures to support Columbia’s carbon reduction commitment:

 - Accelerate efforts to maximize energy efficiency from all energy types consumed in Columbia buildings.

 - Evaluate and apply technological alternatives for campus heating and cooling that allows Columbia to abandon fossil fuels for electric options that can be supplied by zero emissions electricity.